aGhandhii/systemverilog-auto-lint-format/README.md

 ```
 The hook relies on this file to apply formatting and linting suggestions: do not remove this file!

 The `verible-verilog-ls` Language Server also uses this list to parse files for symbol searching.
-This tool is optional and not used in the git hook.
+This tool is optional and not used by the git hook.

 ### verible.filelist.ignore

-To prevent formatting/linting a specific set of files, one can optionally place files in `verible.filelist.ignore` in the root directory.
-The format of this file is a line-separated list of the relative paths of each desired file.
+To prevent the formatting/linting of a specific set of files, one can optionally create the `verible.filelist.ignore` file in the project's base directory.
+The format of this file (similar to `verible.filelist`) is a line-separated list of the paths of each desired 'ignored' file relative to the project base directory.

 Example `verible.filelist.ignore`:
 ```sh